SeasideSt/Seaside-Legacy30/repository/Seaside-Core.package/WARequest.class/README.md

 	- The header of the HTTP request.
 This is a Dictionary mapping lowercase strings to other strings.

 fields
 	- The HTTP request parameters.
-Depending on the type of the request this will either be the GET or PUT paramters.
+These are the GET and POST parameters in combined into a single dictionary.
 In general this is a dictionary mapping Strings to Strings.
-In the case of multivalued paramters it maps Strings to a Collection of Strings.
+In the case of multivalued paramters or parameters specified in both GET and POST it maps Strings to a Collection of Strings.

 cookies
 	- The collection of cookies (instance of WARequestCookie) the client sent.
 Note not all clients support all fields.
 E.g. you might send a path but the client might not return it.
 Note there can be several cookies with the same key but a different domain or path.
 See the #cookiesAt: method.